yogitasn/OpenEnded-Step8-DeploycodeforTesting/README.md

 ## Technologies
 The Project is built with the following technologies:
-* Pytest: Library to test the source code
+* Pytest: Library to test the source code.
+* Pytest-Coverage: Library to get the testing coverage details.